Sam Girard

-Samuel Girard (born May 12, 1998) is a Canadian professional ice hockey defenceman for the Colorado Avalanche in the National Hockey League (NHL).
-After playing major junior hockey with the Shawinigan Cataractes, Girard was drafted 47th overall by the Nashville Predators in the 2016 NHL Entry Draft.
-He briefly played for the Predators until he was traded to the Avalanche in 2017.
-Girard won the Stanley Cup with the Avalanche in 2022.
+Samuel Girard (born May 12, 1998) is a Canadian professional ice hockey player who is a defenceman for the Pittsburgh Penguins in the National Hockey League (NHL).
+After playing major junior hockey with the Shawinigan Cataractes, Girard was drafted 47th overall by the Nashville Predators in the 2016 NHL entry draft.
+He briefly played for the Predators in 2017, and was traded to the Colorado Avalanche after only five games with the organization.
+He went on to play parts of nine seasons with the Avalanche, winning the Stanley Cup with the team in 2022.
+In 2026, he was traded to Pittsburgh.

-As a member of the Colorado Avalanche, Girard improved his on-ice success recording career-high numbers in his first three seasons.
-During the 2019–20 season, Girard joined fellow defensemen Cale Makar in the 30 points club, making the Avalanche the first team with multiple defensemen under the age of 22 who have at least 30 points since 1993–94.
+As a member of the Avalanche, Girard improved his on-ice success recording career-high numbers in his first three seasons.
+During the 2019–20 season, Girard joined fellow defencemen Cale Makar in the 30 points club, making the Avalanche the first team with multiple defencemen under the age of 22 who have at least 30 points since 1993–94.

 He has also competed with Canada men's national junior ice hockey team at the 2015 Hlinka Gretzky Cup where he won a gold medal.